Internal risk and audit

 Internal Risk and Audit has unrestricted access to all functions, records, property and personnel and has complete access to the board.

 Yara's external auditor also follows an annual plan.
 The external auditor participates in the meetings of the Audit Committee and the board meeting, approving the annual accounts and meeting with the board at least once annually without Yara executive management being present.
-Yara's external auditor's remuneration is shown in note 33 to the Annual Report's consolidated financial statements.
+Yara's external auditor's remuneration is shown in the Annual Report's consolidated financial statements.

 Phone +47 23 27 90 00